 4. Plan Arrival and Departure Times Around Check-in and Check-out Times of the Home

 Most vacation rental owners have check-in and check-out times in place.
-Knowing what they are is very helpful in planning your travels, because they there is usually not much flexibility around them.
-In general it takes longer to prepare a rental home for the next guest than it would for a hotel room, and the check-in/check-out times are arranged to account for this.
+Knowing what they are is very helpful in planning your travels because there is usually not much flexibility around them.
+In general, it takes longer to prepare a rental home for the next guest than it would for a hotel room, and the check-in/check-out times are arranged to account for this.
 Remember, in a vacation rental home there are multiple rooms to clean, as well as the outside areas.

 5. Be Sure to Know the Rules and Policies of the Home

 Most vacation rental homes prohibit smoking.
 This not only just keeps the house from smelling bad, but helps keep the home free from allergens for the next guests.
-Our son has life threatening asthma, and just being in an area that a smoker has been in can bring on an attack for him.
-We had to make absolutely sure that every home we rented was smoke free.
+Our son has life-threatening asthma, and just being in an area that a smoker has been in can bring on an attack on him.
+We had to make absolutely sure that every home we rented was smoke-free.

-In Florida, each resort establishes their own set of rules above and beyond the owners policies.
-These usually include quiet hours, limits on number of vehicles allowed for each home (this is to reduce large parties), and rules about the types of vehicles allowed.
+In Florida, each resort establishes its own set of rules above and beyond the owner’s policies.
+These usually include quiet hours, limits on the number of vehicles allowed for each home (this is to reduce large parties), and rules about the types of vehicles allowed.
 Most resorts do not allow RVs or towed vehicles.
 For those traveling with these vehicles, arrangements must be made off-site to store your RV or boat.